ajk/clj-gearman/README.md

                                  (w/work-exception socket job-handle ex))))}})

 ; Start a worker pool.
-(def pool (w/pool worker))
+(def pool-fn (w/pool worker))

-; Stop workers by calling the function returned previously.
+; When you are done, stop workers by calling the function returned previously.
-; Note that stopping the workers might take some time, especially if ; there is a long running task in progress.
+; Note that this might take some time, especially if there is a long running task in progress.
-(pool)
+(pool-fn)

 ; Alternatively, if you just need to run a single worker on a single server ; you can use this lower-level method directly.
+Or you can use this to create your own ; worker pool implementation.
 ;
 ; Connect to job server and start accepting tasks.
 (with-open [socket (w/connect worker)]